 The Equal Opportunity Office provides training and facilitated conversation on a variety of other topics concerning discrimination, equal opportunity, affirmative action, and diversity and inclusion.
-All upcoming training dates are published in the Western's Learning Management System.
+All upcoming training dates are published in the Western's Training Portal.

 Equal Opportunity & Affirmative Action Training

 Multiple federal and state civil rights laws require that all job applicants be provided with an equal opportunity to seek employment at Western.
 Affirmative action regulations likewise require that search committees engage in proactive efforts to build diverse applicant pools for staff positions.
 This training explores what these requirements mean in practice as we conduct searches for both classified staff, and professional staff positions.
 Professional staff and faculty search committees are required to receive training prior to the evaluation of candidates.
 Classified staff and student employee search committees can request a training to meet their needs.